Image Credits: AlexLMX/shutterstock.com

 This divergent incoming beam of light is reflected by a concave mirror (M1) into a collimating beam, which is directed towards a grating, which is where the dispersion of the light happens.
 A reflective grating is used by Admesy’s Rhea: upon reflecting on the grating, the collimated light beam is dispersed into all of its different wavelengths.

 Multiple divergent beams are created when different wavelengths are reflected on the grating under different angles.
 The different separated wavelengths are then reflected and focused towards the detector by a second concave mirror (M2).
 A spectrometer’s optical bench is designed in such a way that specific wavelengths are focused on particular pixels of the sensor.
-To ensure this systems works the entire device is wavelength calibrated by verifying wavelengths and assigning pixels to particular wavelengths: signals picked up by a pixel are linked to a specific wavelength.
+To ensure this system works the entire device is wavelength calibrated by verifying wavelengths and assigning pixels to particular wavelengths: signals picked up by a pixel are linked to a specific wavelength.

 A second calibration step is essential to make sure that not every pixel responds the same way to the true intensity of a wavelength.
 Hence, the correct proportions have to be determined for each pixel.
 This second calibration step is accomplished by calibrating against light sources such as a NIST traceable lamp.
 These light sources are supplied with datasheets on their spectral distribution in absolute values.